AJB-ajb/BikeSharePrediction/documents/paper/main.typ

   abstract: [
     Bike-sharing usage prediction has been implemented and analyzed using a variety of models, ranging from linear and logistic regression models with extensive spatial features [cit], decision features, ARIMA [cit] to deep learning models with convolutional [cit] and graph features [cit].
     However, modeling and prediction of the underlying demand function that drives the usage has not been rigorously attempted to the best of our knowledge, possibly due to the ill-posed nature of the problem.
 Our goal is to learn a demand function from data, that is suitable for short term demand prediction, such as adaptive pricing applications.
-    We propose defining properties of a demand function and extend the biologically inspired Spatio-Temporal Graph Neural Network (STGAT) architecture from traffic prediction to jointly predict both the actual usage rate and a suitable demand function matching the data, which we take from the City of Toronto's open data portal [cit].
-We analyze predictive performance and measures of demand prediction comparing three variations of the architecture and show the qualitative behavior of the learned demand function.
+    We propose defining properties of a demand function and extend the biologically inspired Spatio-Temporal Graph Neural Network (STGAT) architecture from traffic prediction to jointly predict both the actual usage rate and extrapolate a suitable demand function.
+We analyze predictive performance on a subset of historic ridership data in Toronto.
+We analyze measures of demand prediction comparing the adapted base STGAT architecture, an upscaled variant and a variation with a transformer backend.
+    We find that the learned demand function successfully encodes the defined axiomatic aspects of the demand.
+Also, on the investigated data, all three models show very similar performance, significantly outperforming a linear baseline.
   ],
   authors: (
     (